Photographer Sabine Weiss dies aged 97 | DW | 29.12.2021

 Her work is held in permanent collections of several leading museums, including the Museum of Modern Art and the Metropolitan Museum of Art in New York, and the Centre Pompidou in Paris.

-Born in Switzerland, she had took French citizenship and worked in her studio in the French capital from 1949.
+Born in Switzerland, she took French citizenship and worked in her studio in Paris from 1949.

 aw/msh (AFP, dpa)